 All local authorities have a statutory duty to provide travel assistance for children aged between 5-16 years that have been assessed through an application process as eligible for the service.

 Eligibility for home to school travel assistance is based upon the local authority's published Home to School Travel Assistance Policy which can be downloaded by clicking here.

-Hard copies can be requested from the Travel Care and Support Team via email on firstname.lastname@example.org or by phone on 02073613623.
+Paper copies of the application form are available from the SEN Travel Asssitance Team via email on firstname.lastname@example.org or by phone on 0207 361 3311.

 Sixth formers and college students should apply directly to their sixth form or college for travel via the 16-19 bursary.
 Further information on this bursary can be found by clicking here.

 All parents or carers wishing to apply for home to school travel assistance must complete the home to school travel assistance application form at least 14 days in advance of their child or young person's expected start date at school.
 For Phase transfers applications, forms must be submitted by 01.06.2023 in order for transport to be arranged for September.